alcy/perf-cal-2020/pcal20.md

 timestamp when the data was sampled but, that information has becomes *implicit* rather than explicit in Figure 1.
 I can find the time when any dot was sampled, if I should need to.

-The data points range approximately between N = 100 user-threads and N = 500 threads.
+The data points range approximately between N = 100 and N = 500 threads.
 On reflection, it should be clear that the lower values of N correspond to the quiescent period during the 24 hour window and conversely, the higher values of N correspond to the heaviest daily traffic.